Mexico Invest Free shortlist

 If you have a property manager handling the rental:

-Summary: IVA depends on how you rent, not just that you rent
+What should buyers verify on summary: iva depends on how you rent, not just tha?

 Mexico’s IVA framework creates a meaningful line between residential landlord and vacation rental operator.
 Long-term residential leases enjoy the IVA exemption.
 Short-term vacation rentals, the dominant model in Riviera Maya, are generally IVA-taxable at 16%, with platforms like Airbnb now handling withholding on the landlord’s behalf.